sofathitesh/doconce/doc/demos/tutorial/tutorial.sphinx.rst

 LaTeX support, basically only formulas.
 The ``--wordpress`` option to ``doconce`` modifies the HTML code such that all equations are typeset in a way that is acceptable to WordPress.
-There is a `doconce example <http://doconce.wordpress.com>`_ on blogging with mathematics and code on WordPress.
+Look at a `simple doconce example <http://doconce.wordpress.com>`_ and a `scientific report <http://doconcereportdemo.wordpress.com/>`_ to see blogging with mathematics and code on WordPress.

 Pandoc and Markdown
 -------------------